Development¶

 Replace 2 with the number of CPUs that you have on your system, this runs the tests in parallel.

-If you only want to run the tests for a particular app, eg. for teams
+If you only want to run the tests for a particular app, eg. for teams, you can do

 $ docker compose run --rm celery_worker pytest -k teams_tests